 R01 –

-Since Release 1 entities do not recognize the rvi parameter, R2+ CSEs must add the rvi parameter if it is not received (change 2) and must remove the rvi parameter whenever sending the request to an R1 entity (change 4).
+Since Release 1 entities do not recognize the rvi parameter, R2+ CSEs must add the rvi parameter if it is not received (change 2) and must remove the rvi parameter whenever sending the request to an R1 entity (change 4 – change 4 also brings clarifying text from R3).

 Not captured in specifications is the following behaviors based on R1.